TorresChristian1/CodecademyPortfolio/README.md

 ### HTML

 - Just added a paragraph with JS inside script tag and made moved my JS file linked to the very bottom

+### README.md

+- Just update last build information to not be a thing to copy but to put as list

+- also just added new code updates on README.md file of new changes.

+## Build 0.0.4

+### CSS

+- no changes

+### JS

+- no changes

+### HTML

+- worked on contact and index.html files to ensure they were ready for css and js

+### README.md

+- justed added code updates on the README.md file and progress made since last build